fulcrologic/fulcro/docs/vsom-next.md

 ## Other Features

-Untangled attempts to include solutions for most of the common problems that business webapps are trying to solve: testing, i18n, standing up a server.
+Untangled attempts to include solutions for most of the common problems that business webapps are trying to solve: testing, i18n, and advanced system for generating full-stack forms, CSS, file uploads, standing up a server.

 All of these are things you have to "plug in" with stock Om Next.
-Untangled doesn't lock you in to one solution for these, but having a well-designed option that is included makes rapid application development possible.
+While Untangled doesn't lock you in to one solution for these, it does provide an included option that makes rapid application development possible.